Sounds and Words

 Paper Coordinator 2013/14: Prof F. Nolan

-Words and morphemes are expressed using sounds.
-The term 'sounds' is ambiguous.
-We can talk about sounds as abstract units in the language, and say that the word kit is made up of three sounds or phonemes (in this case, just as the spelling would imply).
-The study of the sound inventory of languages, how sounds can combine to make morphemes, which combine to make words, and the changes they can undergo in different contexts, forms phonology, and both the general principles of phonology and descriptions of sound patterns in different languages is dealt with.
+Alternatively we can talk about sounds as abstract units in the language, and say that the word kit is made up of three sound elements or phonemes (in this case, just as the spelling would imply).
+The study of the sound inventory of languages, how sounds can combine (sty is an English word, but tsy could not be), and the changes they can undergo in different contexts, are in the domain of phonology.

 - A working knowledge of the following core areas of description in linguistics: phonetics, phonology, and morphology